FKA Twigs: 2014–2017: LP1 and M3LL155X

 In April 2014, Barnett appeared on the cover of The Fader for its 91st issue.
 She began writing for her first studio album during a period of "self-hatred", which she considers "quite normal" for a young person.
 On 24 June, she released "Two Weeks", the lead single from her forthcoming album, alongside a video.
-Barnett then directed and guest-starred in the music video for "Ouch Ouch" by rapper Lucki Eck$; she also produced the track.
+Barnett directed and guest-starred in the music video for "Ouch Ouch" by rapper Lucki Eck$; she produced the track.
 The second single, "Pendulum", was released on 29 July.

-Her debut studio album, LP1, was released on 6 August through Young Turks.
+Her debut studio album, LP1, was released on 6 August through the record label Young Turks.
 The album received widespread critical acclaim and placed high on several year-end critics' lists.
-Time gave a positive review, saying that Barnett has "made that transition to one of the most compelling and complex acts in R&B", and later ranked it, as did Clash, #1 album of the year.
+Time gave a positive review, saying that Barnett has "made that transition to one of the most compelling and complex acts in R&B", and later ranked it, as did Clash, No. 1 album of the year.
 She then announced a world tour starting on 2 October at The Dome in Brighton, East Sussex and ending on 3 December in Orlando, Florida at The Social.
-That same August, Barnett was signed to London-based production company Academy Films as part of their A+ roster.
-On 20 August, she uploaded three videos to her YouTube channel which she directed: a video titled "Wet Wipez", starring the London dance crew of the same name; a video titled "tw-ache", which is a remix of the EP1 song "Ache"; and a video for the Lucki Eck$ track "Ouch Ouch", which she also produced.
+That same August, Barnett was signed to London-based production company Academy Films.
+On 20 August, she uploaded three videos to her YouTube channel which she directed: a video titled "Wet Wipez", starring the London dance crew of the same name; a video titled "tw-ache", which is a remix of the EP1 song "Ache"; and a video for the Lucki Eck$ track "Ouch Ouch", which she produced.
 In September, LP1 was revealed as one of the nominees for the 2014 Mercury Prize.
 The same month, Barnett performed on BBC's Later... with Jools Holland.
 In October, "Video Girl", the third and last single from the album, was released alongside a video a few days later, as well as an advert for Google Glass which Barnett directed.
 She made her US television debut on The Tonight Show Starring Jimmy Fallon on 4 November.